smart-data-models/data-models/README.md

 By agreeing across different communities, the common definition of smart city data models, this will empower innovators and companies to develop solutions that adhere to this common definition and ultimately help enable interoperability of services.

-By way of example, the data models that have been harmonized to date can be found here.
+By way of example, the data models that have been harmonized to date can be found in this Repository.

 In order to increase visibility of contributing cities (with their partners) and bring trust, the number of cities endorsing each specification will be documented.